Using the Bible to justify slavery.

 But in ancient times, cursing a whole race into slavery was

 considered acceptable because it was in the Bible.
-The American slave
+American slave

-owner felt that he was carrying out God's plan by buying and using
+owners, almost all of whom were Christians, felt that they were carrying out God's plan by buying and using

 Slavery was also condoned and regulated in many passages of the in the